prodinic/prodinic.github.io/about.md

 layout: about
 ---

+## If you believe, you already got it
-This is Nick's tech blog sharing software engineering and experiences.
+This is Nick's tech blog sharing software engineering skill and knowledge and experiences in this field.
+Always be a entrepreneur.

-- Stories for being top software engineer
+- Stories being a software engineer
-- Careers
 - Assays for books that I've read so far
-- Business
+- Business insights to share with others

-I like to read and run.
-I might upload contents about my hobbies in some days.
-1
+**Characteristics:**

+* **MBTI:** ENFJ-A